TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/control/mpc/controllers/rl_grid_mpc_curr_ctr/index.rst

 .. autoapi-nested-parse::

-   Model predictive control (MPC) for RL grid.
+   Model predictive control (MPC) for the control of the grid current (RL grid).

    ..
        !! processed by numpydoc !!